Code signatories undertake to:

 2) Give clear guidance to suppliers

-3) Encourage good practice
+3) Adopt and encourage good practice

-- by requesting that lead suppliers encourage adoption of the code throughout their own supply chains
+- by requesting that lead suppliers encourage adoption of the Code throughout their own supply chains

 The Code Compliance Board will have the remit to investigate and, if need be, act when a term in a contract exists or changes in a way that a supplier claims to be grossly unfair.